toobeeh/skribbltypo/Readme.md

 ---

 This repository is the refactor of the skribbltypo extension, originally written in vanilla javascript.
-It focuses on a solid architecture, maximum modularity and separation of features, and clean code style via dependency injection and reactive components.
+It builds a custom framework to implement the features of typo, focussed on a solid architecture, maximum modularity and separation of features, and clean code style via dependency injection and reactive components.
 The node project is based on typescript in combination with the vite compiler, using the plugins svelte for ui component designs and crx as a browser extension bundler.